-Program fees for arrivals before 31st December 2014
+Program fees for arrivals between 1st January and 31st December 2018

 If you require additional resources over and above what is available at the project site additional charges will be incurred in arranging these for you.